-PHOENIX — Arizona's restaurants are opening back up for dine-in service.
+PHOENIX — Arizona's restaurants are back open for dine-in service.

-Outdoor temperatures are also increasing, which means air conditioners are running full blast to cool customers off and keep them that way.
+Outdoor temperatures are also reaching excessive standards, which means air conditioners are running full blast to cool customers off and keep them that way.

 It begs the question: Can air conditioning in a restaurant spread COVID-19?